pixelgod0/coffeezhs/plugins/chucknorris/README.md

 # chucknorris

-Chuck Norris fortunes plugin for Oh My Zsh.
+Chuck Norris fortunes plugin for CoffeeZHS.
 Perfectly suitable as MOTD.

 To use it add `chucknorris` to the plugins array in you zshrc file.